codatio/codat-docs/docs/accounting-api/guides/invoice-finance/inv-fin-decision.md

 :::info Customer concentration

-Concentration = Customer balance / Total outstanding balance across all customers, or, in Codat's terms, it is the sum of all unpaid invoices `amountDue` for customer divided by the sum of all unpaid invoices `amountDue`.
+Concentration = Customer balance / Total outstanding balance across all customers, or, in Codat's terms, it is the sum of all unpaid invoices `amountDue` for a customer divided by the sum of all unpaid invoices `amountDue`.

 :::